tkhamez/neucore/README.md

 - visit https://developers.eveonline.com/applications
 - create a new application (eg: brvneucore-dev)
-- Connection Type: "Authentication & API Access", add these Scopes:
+- Connection Type: "Authentication & API Access", add the required scopes.
+Scopes for the Core back-end are configured with the environment variable BRAVECORE_EVE_SCOPES.
-  - publicData
 - set the callback to https://localhost/api/user/auth/callback (change domain/port as required)

 ### Vagrant Requirements